Committee Chair: Sue Bianco

 Christian Ed oversees the operation and the promotion of all Christian Education programs of Reformation.

-This includes continuous programs: Adult Education Faith Builders (including Adult Forum, Bible Study, Faith-Life Connections, Lenten and other small group studies, and Women’s Connection), Youth Education (confirmation and Breakfast Club), Library, Stepping Stones, Sunday School; and programming that runs for a limited time: Scholar in Residence, Vacation Bible School, and other special events.
+This includes continuous programs: Adult Education Faith Builders (including Adult Forum, Bible Study, Faith-Life Connections, Lenten and other small group studies, and Women’s Connection), First Communion, Youth Education (confirmation and Breakfast Club), Library, Stepping Stones, Sunday School; and programming that runs for a limited time: Scholar in Residence, Vacation Bible School, and other special events.

 In addition, Christian Education interacts with other Ministries in a variety of ways: Community Action (food drives and Aid for Friends), Eco (Earth Day events), and Youth (Bear Mountain) as well as the Reformation Schools Board.

 These opportunities at Reformation are designed to help members and others in the community to grow in the spiritual dimension of their lives and to build a living faith.
 They are scheduled on Sunday mornings from September through Mid-June at 9:45 a.m.